Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Documentation required:

 Vietnamese customs procedures are complex and often subject to change.
-For up to date information on clearance regulations, processing times, or applying for the priority program, additionally, it is best to consult with government officials or professional service firms.
+For up-to-date information on clearance regulations, processing times, or applying for the priority program, it is best to consult with government officials or professional service firms.

-Below lists the documents which may be required by Vietnam Customs:
+Below are the documents which Vietnam Customs may require:

 • Bill of lading;